Indianapolis Wrongful Death Lawyers

 - Dangerous drugs

 - Nursing home abuse and neglect

 - Construction accidents

 - Unsafe premises

 Indiana law allows the decedent’s family to pursue a wrongful death claim for medical and hospital expenses, funeral and burial expenses, the costs of pursuing the wrongful death claim, and lost benefits and wages the deceased would have likely earned if he or she had lived.
 However, wrongful death cases can be particularly complex, especially if more than one party is accountable for the loved one’s untimely death.
-For this reason, it is important to work with a wrongful death attorney at Jacobs Law, LLC who can closely examine the circumstances and events that led to your loved one’s death.
+For this reason, it is important to work with our Indianapolis Wrongful Death Lawyers at Jacobs Law, LLC who can closely examine the circumstances and events that led to your loved one’s death.

 Statute of Limitations in Indiana

 In Indiana, a wrongful death lawsuit must be filed by the personal representative of the decedent’s estate.
 However, damages may be awarded to the deceased person’s children, spouse, or other dependents.
 If more than one individual is entitled to receive damages in a wrongful death lawsuit, the court will be responsible for deciding how to split up the total damages award.